This article was updated on 4th July 2023, and a new method was tested; the frying pan

 The microwave is great for reheating and softening stale cinnamon rolls.

 - Microwave on full power in 10-second increments.
 Most cinnamon rolls will be fully reheated in 20-30 seconds.
 If you’re microwaving frozen rolls, allow up to a minute.

 - Remove the cinnamon roll from the microwave, ice it, and let it sit for 60 seconds before serving (it will be very hot).

 The paper towel should be fairly wet – but not dripping.
-And avoid wrapping the whole roll, because otherwise you’ll end up with a soggy bottom!
+And avoid wrapping the whole roll, because otherwise, you’ll end up with a soggy bottom.